Beatrijs Vanacker

 Academic position

-Since October 2020, I am a full-time Assistant Professor at KU Leuven, where I teach courses on French literature and literary translation theory.
+As of October 2025, I am a full-time Associate Professor at KU Leuven, where I teach courses on French literature, European Literature and literary translation theory.